betheden/hebrew-grammar/content/noun.rst

 :ref:`number_plural`,
 or
 :ref:`number_dual`.
-It also has a state, which can be :ref:`state_construct` or
+A noun also has a state, which can be :ref:`state_construct` or
 :ref:`state_absolute`.
+All nouns are either indefinite or definite (i.e.
+:ref:`state_determined`).
 The dictionary form is singular absolute.
 Nouns can also have a variety of prefixes and
 :ref:`suffix`